praetorian-inc/gato/README.md

-The tool has post-exploitation features to leverage a compromised personal access token in addition to enumeration features to identify poisoned pipeline execution vulnerabilities against public repositories that use self-hosted GitHub Actions runners.
+The tool has post-exploitation features to leverage a compromised personal access token in addition to enumeration features to identify poisoned pipeline execution vulnerabilities and actions artifacts secrets against public repositories.

 GitHub recommends that self-hosted runners only be utilized for private repositories, however, there are thousands of organizations that utilize self-hosted runners.
 Default configurations are often vulnerable, and Gato uses a mix of workflow file analysis and run-log analysis to identify potentially vulnerable repositories at scale.